 To approve degrees with designation, the Colorado Community College System shall “…submit the degree program designation to the board for its review and approval.
 The community college may offer the degree program only after it has been approved by the board and by the Colorado commission on higher education.
 The community college shall exclusively use the degree program designation name in official publications, course catalogs, diplomas, and official transcripts” [23-60-211(1), C.R.S.] and Colorado Mountain College and Aims Community College shall “…submit the degree program designation to the board of trustees for its review and approval.
 The local district college may offer the degree program only after it has been approved by the board of trustees and by the Colorado commission on higher education.
 The local district college shall exclusively use the degree program designation name in official publications, course catalogs, diplomas, and official transcripts” [23-71-123(3), C.R.S.].

 “…should work in collaboration with the commission to develop a process that reduces a potential barrier to degree completion by providing students with information about the student’s eligibility for an associate degree” [23-1-131(1)(b)].
 “The two-year and four-year institutions shall agree upon the contents of the notification to eligible students.
 At a minimum, the notification shall include the requirements for the degree audit by the two-year institution and information concerning the process for a student to be awarded an associate degree in the future if the degree requirements are not met or the student declines the associate degree at the time of the notification” [23-1-131(3)(b), C.R.S.].
 “Each two-year and four-year institution shall provide students with information concerning the process developed pursuant to this section” 23-1-131(4), C.R.S.].

+Shall follow their standard teach-out provisions for academic programs when statewide transfer articulation agreements are revised or when an institution discontinues a program that is part of a statewide transfer articulation agreement.

 Participating Private Institutions of Higher Education